tmteam/NFun/README.md

 # NFun.
-The larva of the programming language

 Expressions Evaluator for .NET

 To install NFun, run the following command in the Package Manager Console: